 - Send guest pictures of the entry, pointing out any lockboxes and locks*

 - Make sure the entry area is well lit.
-If the property is remote, leave front door light on
+If the vacation rental property is remote, leave the front door light on.
+To get around keeping a light on, some property managers install motion-activated fixtures.

-- If the neighborhood is not the safest, be explicit and encourage guests to take extra care
+- If the neighborhood is not the safest, be explicit and encourage guests to take extra care.
+Offer to greet your traveller at the train or bus station.
+You can also provide the number of a taxi driver that you personally know and trust.

-- Ask the guest to text or message and confirm they arrived safely
+- Ask the guest to text or message and confirm your guest arrived safely.

 During the stay

-Once a guest has settled in, safety becomes less of a concern.
+Once a guest has settled into the vacation rental, safety becomes less of a concern.
 At this point, your guest will focus more on enjoying their stay and doing what they want to do on their trip.
 Here are some do’s and don’ts to follow that will improve safety for your travelers:

 Small efforts that make a big impact

-These operational improvements may not be drastic, but they can make a significant impact on the travel experience – especially for women.
+These operational improvements may not be drastic, but they can significantly impact the travel experience – especially for women.
 And that’s good for your business.
 According to Forbes Magazine, 80% of travel spend decisions are made by women.
 Why not invest in making women feel as comfortable and safe as possible in your vacation rental properties?